Skip to main content

 Why you should set a probability for your Business Development leads

-In Crelate, setting a probability is key to allow you to accurately forecast your sales pipeline to predict revenue.
+In Crelate, setting a probability is key to allow you to accurately forecasting your sales pipeline to predict revenue.
 Ultimately, a lead's probability is weighed to project your Expected Value (More on Crelate's Valuation Terms).
 Expected Value is calculated by: Potential Value x Probability.
-In the example below, the Expected Value would be $2.5k ($10k x .25 = $2.5k specifically tied to the month of November based on the Estimated Close).
+In the example below, the Expected Value would be $2.5k ($10k x .25 = $2.5k specifically tied to November based on the Estimated Close.

 As your pipeline of leads and value grows, you'll be able to watch your Expected Value and compare versus a previous time period.